• Skip to primary navigation

 Notes

 *Due to oven variations, use bake time indicated only as guide for when the granola is done.
 Golden edges is a clue that the granola is ready to be pulled from the oven.
-I have more here on oven variations and highly recommend an oven thermometer.
+I highly recommend an oven thermometer.
 The long bake and cooling off time is necessary to dry the granola out, completely, to ensure crunchy clusters!

 **Raw rinsed quinoa can be used in this recipe.
 However, I've read that soaking quinoa for at least 6 hours improves it's digestibility.